silasary/pdm-client-apis/README.md

 # PDM API client

-This file contains the configuration for generating My API from the OpenAPI specification.
+This file contains the configuration for generating the Decksite from the OpenAPI specification.

 > see https://aka.ms/autorest